pwin/owlready2/doc/class.rst

 The .equivalent_to Class attribute is a list of equivalent classes.
 It behaves like .is_a.

-To obtain all equivalent classes, including indirect ones (due to transitivity), use .equivalent_to.indirect().
+To obtain all equivalent classes, including indirect ones (due to transitivity), use .INDIRECT_equivalent_to.

 Creating Individuals